ghostwan/ThePOC/README.md

 - `07/03/2025` : Swipe-to-delete was implemented, but the event deletion function was missing and unfixable.
 I resorted to a rhetorical question to get it to create the function.
 - `08/03/2025 23h45` : In an attempt to enhance the search bar, the buttons were deleted.
 As Cursor had difficulty restoring them, I manually reverted the code to a prior commit.
 - `09/03/2025 00h16` : Add screenshot in the README
+- `09/03/2025 22h44`: Cursor loops on timeline and end by deleting all the file ;)

 ## Goefencing App